gatherworkshops/python/README.md

 # Workshop Description

-One you've forked this project, write a paragraph or two about this workshop.

-Also make sure that you provide a link to the workshop below.
+This project contains all the code required to build and run the Jekyll site "Building with Python", which contains all Gather Workshops resources related to the teaching of Python programming.

-You can view the live site [here](http://gatherworkshops.github.io/github-repo-name).
+You can view the live site [here](http://gatherworkshops.github.io/python).